College of Business > Academics > Department of Economics > Economics Alumni

 I also found internships in policy research with think tanks and the World Bank that helped narrow my interests to macroeconomics.

-What is one aspect of DePaul that helped you find your career interest or has been important to your career?
+What is one aspect of DePaul that helped you find your career interests or has been important to your career?

 The greatest thing about graduate studies at DePaul was the interaction with the faculty.
 The faculty in the Economics Department actively develop their students academically and professionally.
 Professor Bucci was an awesome mentor throughout the program.
 She helped with everything from networking and career advising to classroom and research assistance.
 Professor Mary and Professor Stoler were great professors to conduct research with.
 They actively took interest in my career development.
 The entire Economics Department at DePaul was an open and conversive environment.
 It also helped to have some great colleagues and classmates at DePaul, many of whom I’m still in touch with.
 DePaul was a community beyond the classroom.